 - Known for its maintainability and keep remain agile to release successive versions quickly

-- Comes with high extensibility and ability to tweak with the code (replace and add)
+- Comes with high extensibility and the ability to tweak the code (replace and add)

 - Easy testing ability paves the way to write unit tests against a core logic

 - Comes with a transparent interface to the view controller.
 It interacts with the view layer with the model layer for transparent communication.

 The model-view-controller-ViewState architecture aims to build on MVC.
 It is somehow similar to MVVM when it comes to patterns.
 However, the view controller still determines the changes in the model; different from the view model in MVVM.
 To make this more efficient and manageable, it separates our view state and makes it more manageable.